Sending a direct message to a user in Slack

 The SlackAuthButton component with SlackAuthContainer

 Since we'll also be using this access_token to resolve a user's email address to their Slack ID, we'll need to add some additional scopes to this OAuth request.
-We can do that by adding the users:read and users:read.email scopes to the SlackAuthButton component with the additionalScopes paramters.
+We can do that by adding the users:read and users:read.email scopes to the SlackAuthButton component with the additionalScopes parameters.

 Here's an example of how to use them: